mca91/ITEWR_DC_Course/chapter7.md

 Have a look at the estimated regression functions.
 Why is the regression function that was estimated using the dataset including Malta steeper than the regression function that excludes Malta?

 Reconsider the previously conducted regressions.
-Estimated equation are:
+Estimated equations are:

 <b> Full dataset </b>